BcDemir/BcDemir/README.md

 ### I am a Computer Programmer living in Toronto, ON

-- 🔭 I’m currently developing a new game with Unity<br>
+- 🔭 I’m currently working as a Full-Stack Developer<br>
-- 🌱 I’m currently learning Django and Vue
+- 🌱 I’m currently working on an IoT project<br>
 - ⚡ Game Dev of <a href="https://bcdemir.itch.io/robot">R.O.B.O.T.</a>

 # 🌐 Socials: